nwisbeta/github.io/pages/app_design/log-in-log-out.md

 * Have a button in settings (Material.io)
 * End session
-* Take user to log in page after selecting log out
+* Take the user to the log in page after selecting log out